clarkezone/clarkezone.github.io/_posts/2020-04-16-webapicore-case-of-missing-exception.md

 tags: [ASP.NET Core]
 ---

-I've recently been spending a lot of time getting back into the groove with distributed computing after a decade or so of absense.
-As part of that I'm been kicking the tires of .NET Core for the first time (and loving it so far, but that's another story).
-A couple of weeks ago, came across a classic problem which all backend web developers have come across all too often: a mysterious 400 Bad Request.
+I've recently been spending time getting back into the groove with distributed computing after a decade or so of absense.
+As part of that I've been kicking the tires of .NET Core for the first time (and loving it so far, but that's another story).
+A couple of weeks ago, I came across a classic problem which all backend web developers have encountered all too often: a mysterious 400 Bad Request error originating from a REST request.

 I had created and deployed a simple REST API using a WebAPI endpoint backed by EFCore and a SQL database.
 Classic hello world scenario.
-I was deploying to Azure Linux App Service using modern shiny containers and then hitting it with a simple golang client to call the API.
+Deploying this to Azure Linux App Service using modern shiny containers and then hitting it with a simple golang client to call the API.
 Extremely simple stuff.
-All of the GET calls were working great but when it came time to test a create operation via a POST I started seeing a 400 Bad Request from WebAPI:
+All of the GET calls were working great but when it came time to test a `create` operation via a HTTP POST I started seeing a 400 Bad Request from WebAPI:

 ```bat
 azureplayclient.exe LearningResource -create -name "JamesTest" -serviceid "6ca52516-d42e-46a1-6a0e-087dd9ec1a7" -uri "http://mytestlearningresource"